emlopsinfy/Session6K8sPyTorchKubeFlowHandsOn/README.md

 This repo explains how to install and work with Kubeflow locally.

+If we created pipeline JSONs and YAMLs using kfp and want to deploy the same locally, then we can use Kubeflow.

+We can also take those JSONs, YAMLs and create main.py files and take it to GCP too and deploy the pipeline in Vertex AI - https://github.com/emlopsinfy/Simple-KubeFlow-Pipeline-and-deploying-to-GCP

+This session repo uses AWS in the future, may be in Session 7 or 8 or further.

 ##### Theory...

 ##### What is Kubeflow ?

-Kubeflow (originated at Google) is an end-to-end Machine Learning (ML) platform for Kubernetes, it provides components for each stage in the ML lifecycle, from exploration through to training and deployment.
+Kubeflow (originated at Google) is an end-to-end ML platform for Kubernetes, it provides components for each stage in the ML lifecycle, from exploration through to training and deployment.
 Operators can choose what is best for their users, there is no requirement to deploy every component.
 Kubeflow is the ML toolkit for Kubernetes.
 The following diagram shows Kubeflow as a platform for arranging the components of your ML system on top of Kubernetes:

 ##### Architecture

 ![Create Jobs](https://github.com/emlopsinfy/Session6K8sPyTorchKubeFlowHandsOn/blob/2328ee0b52b867860405e63ae02e36804aa6dbf2/Images/Kubeflow%20architecture.PNG)

 ##### Components